 That said, for the purposes of general horticulture, microwave sterilization of substrates will probably be good enough most of the time, is relatively safe, easy to do, and has a minimally negative effect on the substrate.

 The information shared here is not to be interpreted or construed as professional advice.
 This information is for entertainment purposes only.
 You assume all risks and responsibilities when following any of the information presented here.
-The author will not be held accountable or liable in any way for anything negative which may occur, or any losses or damages, as a result of anyone using this information.
+The author may not be held accountable or liable in any way for any negative results, losses, or damages, as a result of anyone using this information.

 How to sterilize Sphagnum moss

 What you’ll need:

 - Kitchen tongs